bih/nexmo-developer/_tutorials/call-phone-from-app.md

 In this tutorial you see how to build a Stitch application that can call a phone:

-1. Install command line tool (Beta)
+1. Install Nexmo Command Line Tool (Beta)
 2. Create a Nexmo Application
-3. Buy a number
-4. Link a number
-5. Create a webhook server
+3. Create a webhook server
-6. Install Stitch
+4. Install Stitch
-7. Create a JWT
+5. Create a JWT
-8. Create a Stitch app using Node
+6. Create a Stitch app using Node

 ## Prerequisites

 In order to work through this tutorial you need:

 * A [Nexmo account](https://dashboard.nexmo.com/sign-up)
 * A publicly accessible web server so Nexmo can make webhook requests to your app.
-If you're developing locally you can use [ngrok](https://ngrok.com/).
+If you're testing locally you can use [ngrok](https://ngrok.com/).

 ## Install Nexmo Command Line Interface (CLI) Beta